Prepping Your Home's HVAC Equipment for Storms

 Stop the Surge

-You can’t actually stop the surge that often happens during a storm, but you can shield your heating and cooling equipment from it.
-Put in a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
+You can’t actually prevent the surge that often occurs during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Put in a high-quality surge protector where any large appliances, like a furnace, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s a spike in the line voltage.
 This will help shield the electrical components in your heating and cooling equipment that the power surge could hurt.
-Make sure you never touch any electrical components, and ask for professional help if you are not accustomed to using surge protectors properly.
+Make sure you never touch any electrical components, and request expert help if you are not accustomed to using surge protectors properly.

-Your loved ones and you need to seek shelter first and foremost, but if time permits, turn off your heating and air conditioning system and cover the outside system with a tarp.
-Prior to turning your equipment back on after the storm, be sure to remove the tarp and clean up any debris.
+You and your family need to seek shelter first and foremost, but if time permits, shut off your heating and air conditioning system and cover the outside system with a tarp.
+Prior to turning your equipment back on after the storm, make sure you remove the tarp and remove any debris.

 This, Too, Shall Pass

 When the storm has passed, ensure the system is safe before turning your heating and cooling system back on.
-To begin, confirm there are no signals of damage and remove any debris surrounding the system.
-Try to evaluate and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
+To begin, make sure there are no signals of damage and clean any debris surrounding the system.
+Try to evaluate and confirm there is no visible harm to any of the refrigerant or electrical lines running from your AC.
 Call 919-578-4329 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
-Once you’ve had the system inspected by a technician to ensure safe operation, turn the heating and air conditioning system back on immediately to help dry the home and prevent mold from getting into the equipment or ductwork.
+Once you’ve had the system inspected by a technician to ensure safe operation, turn the heating and air conditioning system back on immediately to help dry the home and restrict mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our membership options to help keep your HVAC system in working order through all the seasons.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and cooling system in working order through all the seasons.